CCI-MOC/documentation/docs/source/clusters/OCT-nodes.md

 The MOC has access to nodes in the OCT racks.

 We have 2 IPMI VLANs (911, 912), and a VLAN (207) for switch management.
-Please see https://docs.massopen.cloud/en/latest/clusters/kaizen2/Kaizen-2.html for more detailed network breakdown.
+Please see [Kaizen Networks](https://docs.massopen.cloud/en/latest/clusters/kaizen2/Kaizen-2.html) for more detailed network breakdown.

-Details about OCT nodes are here: https://docs.google.com/spreadsheets/d/1V4_24MEQvpQaEIWOY9CT3zMeu_7llBagkYRxAIsJ1a4/edit#gid=26142192
+Details about OCT nodes are [in this spreadsheet](https://docs.google.com/spreadsheets/d/1V4_24MEQvpQaEIWOY9CT3zMeu_7llBagkYRxAIsJ1a4/edit#gid=26142192).

 ## OCT3